What are some good 30 day challenges?

 162. Do one thing off of your family bucket list every day

-164. Do one of these growth mindset activities together
+164. Do one of these growth mindset activities for kids and adults together

 165. Have a question-based conversation every day (these this or that questions are a great start)